-The Agency shall conduct mediations and hearings at locations, certified by the school districts that the facilities to be provided are accessible pursuant to federal and state laws, that are convenient to the parents or guardians of students as required by EC Sections 56500.3(h) and 56505(b), concerning the time and location of mediations and hearings.
+The Agency shall conduct mediation and DPHs at locations, certified by the school districts that the facilities to be provided are accessible pursuant to federal and state laws, that are convenient to the parents or guardians of students as required by EC Section 56505(b), concerning the time and location of hearings.

-The Agency shall maintain policies, procedures, practices, and notices to ensure that special education hearings and mediations are conducted in facilities that have been certified by school districts as accessible and usable to qualified individuals with
+The Agency shall maintain policies, procedures, practices, and notices to ensure that special education hearings and mediations are conducted in facilities that have been certified by school districts as accessible and usable to qualified individuals with disabilities and others requiring reasonable accommodations as required by law.
+The Agency shall meet its obligations to ensure hearings and mediations are conducted in accessible and usable facilities as required by law and in accordance with the following items:

-- a.
-Maintain its policies, procedures, practices, and notices to ensure special education hearings and mediations are conducted in facilities accessible and usable to individuals with disabilities and others requiring reasonable accommodations, as required by law. - b.
+a.
+Maintain its policies, procedures, practices, and notices to ensure special education hearings and mediations are conducted in facilities accessible and usable to individuals with disabilities and others requiring reasonable accommodations, as required by law.

+- b.
 Maintain a procedure to ensure special education hearing and mediation participants are informed of the process by which they can request and receive reasonable accommodations.
-The Agency shall: - Inform parties how to request reasonable accommodations in the scheduling order. - Communicate the requirements to school districts and other entities that provide facilities, prior to the scheduling of proceedings. - 3.
+The Agency shall: - Communicate the requirements to school districts and other entities that provide facilities, prior to the scheduling of proceedings. - 2.
 Notify the proceeding participants in advance that the facility shall be accessible, and how the Agency shall respond if the participants arrive at the proceeding and find the facility is not accessible. - c.
-Maintain a policy that any facility where the Agency conducts special education hearings or mediations shall be accessible to individuals with disabilities, and maintain a procedure for ensuring this requirement is met.

-- d.
-Notify the public of its obligation to conduct special education proceedings in accessible facilities and provide reasonable accommodations (e.g., on the Agency's website - e.
+Maintain a policy that any facility where the Agency conducts special education hearings or mediations shall be accessible to individuals with disabilities, and maintain a procedure for ensuring this requirement is met. - d.
+Notify the public of its obligation to conduct special education proceedings in accessible facilities and provide reasonable accommodations (e.g., on the Agency's website).

+- e.
 The Agency shall notify students, parents/guardians, and other special education hearing and mediation participants with disabilities including: - 1.
 How to request accommodations - 2.
-How the Agency shall respond to such requests - How the Agency shall provide reasonable accommodations as required by law - f.
-The Agency's procedure shall include a means for: - Notifying participants in advance of the availability of accommodations and a process to request them. - Responding and appropriately resolving situations in which participants arrive at a proceeding and find that previously requested accommodations are not available. - g.
+How the Agency shall respond to such requests - 3.
+How the Agency shall provide reasonable accommodations as required by law - f.
+The Agency's procedure shall include a means for: - Notifying participants in advance of the availability of accommodations and a process to request them. - 2.
+Responding and appropriately resolving situations in which participants arrive at a proceeding and find that previously requested accommodations are not available. - g.
 The Agency shall ensure complaints alleging failure to conduct proceedings in accessible facilities or provide reasonable accommodations are reviewed and responded to in accordance with Task 3.13 of the executed agreement.
-This procedure shall include a means to: - Review and monitor the Agency's investigations, findings and corrective actions by the CDE, consistent with Task 3.13 of the executed agreement.
+This procedure shall include a means to:

-- 2. Inform the public of the Agency's obligation to conduct special education proceedings in accessible facilities and provide reasonable accommodations, the process for requesting reasonable accommodations, and how to obtain the policies and procedures including: - Updating the Agency's SED website to include this information and links to any related forms. - ii.
-Providing the information and forms in the Agency's printed literature, such as its consumer brochure and Special Education DPH and Mediation Manual. - iii.
-Providing instructions for requesting accommodations in the notice of the date and time of hearings/ mediations sent to parents/guardians and districts. - h.
+- Review and monitor the Agency's investigations, findings and corrective actions by the CDE, consistent with Task 3.13 of the executed agreement - 2.
+Inform the public of the Agency's obligation to conduct special education proceedings in accessible facilities and provide reasonable accommodations, the process for requesting reasonable accommodations, and how to obtain the policies and procedures including: - Updating the Agency's SED website to include this information and links to any related forms. - ii.
+Providing the information and forms in the Agency's printed literature, such as its consumer brochure and Special Education DPH and Mediation Manual.

+- iii.
+Providing instructions for requesting accommodations in the notice of the date and time of hearings/mediations sent to parents/guardians and districts. - h.
 The Agency shall submit to the CDE the policies, notices, and procedures referenced in this contract, within thirty (30) calendar days of execution of the amendment.